CogStream: Context-guided Streaming Video Question Answering

 \subsection{Dataset Overview}

-To support this task, we introduce a new dataset, which is designed to empower and validate streaming video reasoning capabilities via the question-answering (QA) paradigm.
-Specifically, as shown in figure~\ref{fig:dataset_overview}, we categorize all QA pairs into three distinct types based on the temporal coverage of historical information required for answering: \textbf{\textit{Basic QA}, \textit{Streaming QA}, and \textit{Global QA}.}
+To support this task, we introduce a new dataset, which empowers and validates streaming video reasoning capabilities via the QA paradigm.
+Specifically, as shown in Fig.~\ref{fig:dataset_overview}, we categorize all QA pairs into three distinct types based on the \textit{temporal coverage of historical information required for answering}: \textbf{\textit{Basic QA}, \textit{Streaming QA}, and \textit{Global QA}.}

-\textbf{Basic QA} Basic QA assess understanding of the current video segment $v_t$ from four key aspects: \textit{action} ("What’s the man doing?"), \textit{objects} ("What's the girl holding?"), \textit{attributes} ("What style is this hat?"), and \textit{co-reference} ("How is it used?"), which refers back to a specific object mentioned earlier.
-Importantly, these QA pairs provide essential context for subsequent Streaming and Global QA.
+\textbf{Basic QA} understands the current video segment $v_t$ from four key aspects: \textit{action} (``What’s the man doing?"), \textit{objects} (``What's the girl holding?"), \textit{attributes} (``What style is this hat?"), and \textit{co-reference} (refers back to a specific object mentioned earlier:``How is it used?").
+Basic QA provides essential context for subsequent Streaming and Global QA.

-\textbf{Streaming QA} As shown in Fig.~\ref{fig:dataset_overview}, Streaming QA is designed based on the nature of streaming video reasoning, requiring the model to attend to continuously updated visual $V_t=\{v_1, \cdots,v_t\}$ and textual information $QA_{t-1}=\{qa_1, qa_2,... qa_{t-1}\}$.
+\textbf{Streaming QA} is designed based on the nature of streaming video reasoning (Fig.~\ref{fig:dataset_overview}), requiring the model to attend to continuously updated visual $V_t=\{v_1, \cdots,v_t\}$ and textual information $QA_{t-1}=\{qa_1, qa_2, \ldots, qa_{t-1}\}$.
 These questions are designed to assess five distinct capabilities of Vid-LLMs: (1) \emph{Sequence Perception}, requiring the model to reconstruct the chronological evolution of events across segments, based on prior visual-textual context; (2) \emph{Dialogue Recalling}, focusing on the model's capacity to retrieve specific content from historical dialogue; (3) \emph{Dynamic Updating}, where answers must evolve based on the ongoing video stream; (4) \emph{Object Tracking}, challenging the model to recognize and follow the same entity across multiple segments; and (5) \emph{Causal Reasoning}, requiring inference over cumulative visual and textual information to analyze causes or predict outcomes.